isovector/certainty-by-construction/src/book/1-agda.lagda.md

   true  ∨ other = true
 ```

-Because we wrote `other`---rather than any of the constructors of `Bool`--- Agda
+Because we wrote `other`---rather than any of the constructors of `type:Bool`--- Agda
 knows we don't want to perform a pattern match.
 Instead, this introduces a new
 variable `other : Bool`.
-In the `false` case, we simply return this argument,
+In the `ctor:false` case, we simply return this argument,
-and in the `true` case we ignore it completely because we've already found the
+and in the `ctor:true` case we ignore it completely because we've already found the
-`true` we're looking for.
+`ctor:true` we're looking for.

 Note that we call `other` a variable, but **it is a variable in the mathematical
 sense rather than in the usual programming sense.** This variable is a way of